Leonardo Express

 The Leonardo Express is an airport rail service linking the center of Rome with its largest airport, Leonardo da Vinci-Fiumicino Airport, in the region of Lazio, central Italy.

+Service

 The service is operated by Trenitalia, and takes 32 minutes to travel the 37 km between its two stops.

-The service was scheduled to open in December 1989, with nonstop and stop services available.
+The service opened in December 1989.

+Leonardo Express operates every 15 minutes, in some time slots the frequencies rise up to 30 minutes per train.
+The train station Fiumicino Aeroporto is located inside the airport and is easily accessible.

+In 2023, Trenitalia announced in collaboration with Fiumicino's operator Aeroporti di Roma and ITA Airways that they planned to offer a combined rail-air ticket that would also allow passengers to check their bags for air travel at Fiumicino station.

+Rolling stock

+The service is entirely operated by ETR 425 "Jazz" EMU convoys in airport livery, essentially composed of white, red and green, which recall the Italian tricolour.
+These trains have been in service on the line since July 2015.